Yodo River: History

-The river played a very important role for the movement and transport of goods between Osaka and Kyoto, until the arrival of the first trains in the 1870s.
+The river continued to play a very important role for the movement and transport of goods between Osaka and Kyoto, until the arrival of the first trains in the 1870s.
 In 1858, it is estimated there were 50 boats daily of all types that carried about 1,500 people from Osaka to Fushimi.
-In the 19th century, a trip to Steamboat between Osaka and Fushimi could take 12 hours.
+In the 19th century, a trip by steamboat between Osaka and Fushimi could take 12 hours.